Japan Photo History

 The 21st century: As digital technology advances, more people will buy and use digital cameras.
 More people will learn to print their own photos with computer printers and dedicated printers.
 Prices of digital SLR cameras will continue to fall while the technology and image quality improves.
 Full-frame digital SLR cameras will also spread further as prices get cheaper.
 Compact camera sales will be seriously affected by camera phones, by far the most popular camera type in Japan.
 The integration of video in digital cameras and video-sharing sites like YouTube and image-sharing with Flickr will increase the scale of consumer-generated content mixed with social networking.

 The use of the Internet will continue to grow in Japan as hookup costs go down and mobile phones become more capable for the Wireless Web.
 Mobile phone technology will advance further with camera phones having higher resolutions.
 Film cameras and related supplies will continue to become obsolete.
-Soon, there will a generation who has never used a film camera or videotape.
+We already have a generation that has never used a film camera or videotape.

 Note: Japanese personal names are written with the family name first, then the given name.
 PhotoHistory is under constant construction, especially the current and most recent years.